The pueblos of Acoma, Laguna, and Zuni welcome visitors and feature museums, visitor centers, and events that are open to the public.

-The museum chronicles the history of Grants and of the uranium mining boom that happened in the 1950s.
-An underground exhibit features a recreated mine with historic equipment.
-Open daily except Sunday.
-Call 505-287-4802 for more information, or click here for their web page.
+The museum chronicles the history of Grants before, during, and after the uranium mining boom of the 1950s and 1960s.
+An underground exhibit features a re-created mine with historic equipment.

 Bandera Volcano and Ice Cave

-The Bandera Volcano is one of the most recent in the region, erupting about 12,000 years ago.
+Bandera Volcano is one of the more recent volcanic features in the region, erupting about 12,000 years ago.
 An easy trail takes visitors to the rim of the crater, while another short trail leads visitors into a lava tube with a permanent layer of ice at the bottom.
 Fees are charged at this privately owned site.
-Call them at 1-888-ICE-CAVE or click here to visit their web site.

 Cibola National Forest - Mount Taylor Ranger District

 The Mount Taylor Ranger District includes the Zuni Mountains and Mount Taylor, the highest peak in the region at 11,301 feet (3,444.5 meters).
 Numerous forest roads wind through ponderosa groves, stands of aspen and douglas-fir, and open parklands.
 The district operates several campgrounds that are open seasonally.

 With over 200,000 acres of land, the Bureau of Land Management (BLM) conservation area is one of the premier outdoor recreation sites in New Mexico.
 Two designated wilderness areas offer solitude and space.

 Last updated: December 27, 2020